dmytro-anokhin/url-image/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+‼️ Please fill in as much information as possible ‼️

 **Summary and/or background**
 A clear and concise description of what the bug is.

 **OS and what device you are using**
  - OS: [e.g. iOS, macOS]
- - Device or simulator [e.g. iPhone simulator, iPad Pro 11"]
+ - Device or simulator [e.g. iPhone simulator, iPad, iPhone 12"]
+ - Are you building a widget?

 **Version of URLImage library**
 The version of the library where the bug happens.